 If it is difficult for you to determine the weights you can lift a certain number of reps, we prepared a little table to help you out.

 30% = 50RM

 We gave you just a few parameters and advice that can help you plan your training program.
-One more very important thing, constantly change the exercises in your workout since your body adapts to changes so it would be the best to change the parameters and exercises each month.
+One more essential thing, constantly change the exercises in your workout since your body adapts to changes, so it would be best to change the parameters and exercises each month.